-Type the following command to select the order:
+Type either one of the following commands to select the order:

 '''

-lpadmin -p printer_name -o bsdctrl=first
+lpadmin -p printer-name -o bsdctrl=first

-or

-lpadmin -p printer_name -o bsdctrl=last
+lpadmin -p printer-name -o bsdctrl=last

 '''

 Selecting the Printer Node Name

 The system administrator selects the printer node name.
 This name must be unique, as with any node on the network.
 The printer node name is associated with the IP address of the printer.